tabiya-tech/compass/iac/README.md

 - For deploying the firebase authentication via pulumi, the following steps must be performed manually in the target project:
     - Set up a consent screen in the Google Cloud Console
     - Set up an OAuth 2.0 client ID in the Google Cloud Console. \
+      When creating the OAuth 2.0 client ID, the **Authorized redirect URIs** must be set to `https://<TARGET-PROJECT-ID>.firebaseapp.com/__/auth/handler`.
+In the future, they should be adjusted to the actual authentication domain of the environment e.g. `https://auth.<ENVIRONMENT>.compass.tabiya.tech/__/auth/handler`. \
       The client ID and client secret used to authenticate the application with Firebase are passed to pulumi as environment variables:
       ```shell
       GCP_OAUTH_CLIENT_ID="<GCP_OAUTH_CLIENT_ID>"
       GCP_OAUTH_CLIENT_SECRET="<GCP_OAUTH_CLIENT_SECRET>"
       ```
+      > Note: To the best of our knowledge, the OAuth 2.0 client ID and client secret cannot be created via pulumi/terraform.
+They must be created manually in the Google Cloud Console as the there is no API for creating/reading or updating OAuth 2.0 client IDs.

 ## Installation
 In the iac directory, run the following commands: